fdiaspro/stat_network/README.md

 # stat_network
-c++ programmer to compute statistic on traffic network
+c++ program to compute statistic on traffic network ide netbeans with c++ plugins